 When the circuit or part of it has been drawn, then a series of simulations are performed by means of an electric simulator, in order to estimate the circuit performances.
-Currently, several different electrical simulators are available, but all of them represent a development of the SPICE (Simulation Program with Integrated Circuit Emphasis) program.
-In order to allow a circuit to be simulated, it is necessary to extract the netlist (netlist_sc in Fig.4), which is a textual file (ASCII characters) that lists all components and connections present on the circuit.
+Currently, several different electrical simulators are available, but all of them represent further developments of the SPICE (Simulation Program with Integrated Circuit Emphasis) program.
+In order to allow a circuit to be simulated, it is necessary to extract the netlist ("netlist_sc" in Fig.4), which is a textual file (ASCII characters) that lists all components and connections present on the circuit.
 The netlist should adhere to the typical SPICE format.
 For the simulations to be executed, it is necessary to provide the simulator with the so-called "device models".
 These files, which are part of the PDK, contain a set of parameters that are required to represent the behavior of all available devices.
-The device models generally include a very large number of parameters for each device, which are estimated by the foundry by means of a long series of delicate measurements.
+Device models generally include a very large number of parameters for each device, which are estimated by the foundry by means of a long series of delicate measurements.
 The simulations produce data that can be plotted as graphs (e.g. voltage vs time plots), typically referred to as "waveforms" or simple collections of node voltages and branch currents, as in the case of the rest point.
 The waveforms are saved in binary files that are displayed with proper programs, which generally are part of the simulator package.
-Single data sets, such as rest-point data, can be even directly displayed in the schematic view, with an operation called "annotate", facilitating interpretation.
+Single data sets, such as rest-point data, can even be displayed directly in the schematic view, with an operation called "annotate", facilitating interpretation.
 Analysis of the simulation data gives information to the designer on the changes that should be applied in order to approach the target performances.
 Generally, a very large number of cycles between the schematic editor and the simulator are necessary to get the desired results.
-As the design is refined, simulations are more and more sophisticated and start regarding the analysis of "manufacturability", that is the impact of process variations on the performances of the circuit.
+As the design gets refined, simulations become more and more sophisticated and start regarding the analysis of "manufacturability", that is the impact of process variations on the performances of the circuit.
 A good design should guarantee that most of the dies that will be fabricated satisfy the initial specifications, regardless of all possible variations and different operating conditions (supply voltage, temperature etc.).

 When the final version of the schematic design is reached, then the physical design phase can be initiated.
-The physical design is carried out using the layout editor which is a graphical tools that allows insertion of shapes (rectangles, paths, polygons etc.) into a design area, where each punt of the plane (i.e. substrate surface) is represented by means or orthogonal coordinates, typically expressed in microns.
+The physical design is carried out using the layout editor which is a graphical tool that allows insertion of shapes (rectangles, paths, polygons etc.) into a design area, where each point of the plane (i.e. substrate surface) is represented by means of orthogonal coordinates, typically expressed in microns.
 For the layout to be consistent with the chosen process, it is strictly necessary to use only the layer-set provided by the foundry within the PDK.
-The layer definitions are included in a file called "technology file", or "techfile".
+The layer definitions are included in a file called "technology file", or "tech-file".
 Depending on the available tools and type of PDK, the layout creation is widely assisted by automated procedures.
 Generally, it is not necessary for the layout designer to draw the devices, since the latter are generally available as cells (p-cells, as we will see later).
-In the analog design flow, the designer should place and size the devices and draw the interconnections.
-The exception is given by the design of elementary digital gates (inverter, nand gates etc.) where, in order to optimize area occupation and speed, the designer defines also the shape of the individual devices.
+In the analog design flow, the design of elementary digital gates (inverter, nand gates etc.) where, in order to optimize area occupation and speed, the designer defines also the shape of the individual devices.